Spikef/open-path/README.md

 Named parameters are defined by prefixing a colon to the parameter name (:foo) or surround with braces ({foo}).
 By default, the parameter will match until the following path segment.

+### Unnamed Parameters

+Unnamed parameters are defined by regexp and naming by index.

 ### Parameter Modifiers

 #### Optional